 For example, at the end of Week 1, you’d deposit $1 into your savings account.
 For Week 2, you’d deposit $2, and this would continue until you reach Week 52, when your deposit would be $52.

 At the end of the year, you would have saved $1,378 using this plan.
 This plan is great for helping you build an emergency fund or save for a major purchase, such as a vacation.
 The method of increasing your weekly deposit is a great way to build momentum.
 You can think of it as a snowball effect — get something small going, and build momentum more easily over time.

 How to stick to your savings plan

 The personal saving rate (the percentage of disposable income that individuals are saving) is in decline.
 It is currently at 3.5% — the lowest in over a decade.
-However, boosting your savings rate is possible(with an app like Tellus), regardless of your income level or personal situation.
+However, boosting your savings rate is possible, regardless of your income level or personal situation.
 Setting a weekly savings goal and sticking to it comes down to two things: goals and budgets.

 Get savvy with goal setting

 Sticking to your savings plan means planning for hurdles you might face.
 To start, make sure your goals are realistic.
 Be aggressive but realistic with how much you can put away.
 If you need to generate additional income to meet your savings goals, plan ahead.